AmNotAGoose/notepasser/README.md

 ## video demo
 https://www.youtube.com/watch?v=Pp1fGudh13I

+## update
+super FALL THEMED update with fall colors and fall everything and its super fall and happy halloween and thanksgiving

 ## what is it
 a library allowing you to discover and send encrypted messages to people on your same network.